compose-us-research/noqueue/README.md

 these commands in them:

 1. `docker-compose up platzhalterio-db`
-2. `docker-compose run --service-ports platzhalterio bash` - runs the backend
-   container: In the shell change into the `/app/backend` directory to install all necessary packages (`npm ci`).
+2. `docker-compose run --service-ports --rm platzhalterio bash` - runs the backend container: In the shell change into the `/app/backend` directory to install all necessary packages (`npm ci`).
 In this directory, `npm start` can be used to run the server.
 If anything in the backend changes, press `CTRL+C` to stop it and restart it again with `npm start`.
-3. `docker-compose run --service-ports frontend bash` - runs the frontend
+3. `docker-compose run --service-ports --rm frontend bash` - runs the frontend
    container: In the shell, have a look into `/app/frontend` and run one of the frontend scripts after installing the dependencies (`yarn`). `yarn storybook` starts Storybook and allows you to change the various components with hot